by Tim W. Shaw December 03, 2019

 Actions to take to pass a drug test

 CBD is one of nearly a hundred cannabinoids found in cannabis plants.
-It isn’t intoxicating, so it won’t get you high and won’t cause you to fail a drug test.
+It isn’t intoxicating, so it won’t get you high.
+Since it isn’t a controlled substance, drug tests aren’t designed to look for this compound.
 However, most products sold as CBD contain a range of other cannabinoids.

 They often include small amounts of THC and CBN which, in larger measures, remain illegal.
 While CBN is a controlled substance, modern drug tests in the UK only screen for THC.
 If the level of THC reaches a defined threshold you will fail the test.
-To prevent this, you must be certain that the CBD products you buy are low in THC or THC free.

-Products labelled as ‘broad-spectrum’ or ‘CBD Isolate’ shouldn’t contain any THC but don’t take this at face value.
+Products labelled as ‘broad-spectrum’ or ‘CBD isolate’ shouldn’t contain any THC but don’t take this at face value.
 The only way to be sure of what the product contains is to look at the third-party lab tests.
 These are the results of the analysis carried out by labs not otherwise connected to the company.
 They will give you accurate details of exactly what is contained in the bottle.

 However, a note of caution, cannabinoid analysis will only detect THC if it reaches a certain level.
 This means that certificates showing ‘none detected’ or ‘below quantifiable level’ (BQL) may still contain tiny traces.
 These minute amounts won’t cause you to fail a test on their own but if you take it frequently or combine it with other CBD products you increase the risk of failure.

-Drug tests can be given in different situations, each with different methods and materials.
-As a result, there are a range of pass/fail thresholds:Workplace urine test – These look for levels of THC-COOH which is a substance created when THC passes through your liver.
-A positive result could be triggered from as little as 20 nanograms per millilitre.
+Workplace urine test – These look for levels of THC-COOH which is a substance created when THC passes through your liver.
+The recommended cut-off for detecting THC in urine is 50ng/mL.
 A nanogram is a tiny amount, equal to 1 billionth of a gram.

 CBD has a half-life of 3 to 5 days and should have completely left your system after two weeks.
 The exact time depends on several factors including your metabolism, how regularly you use it, how much you use and how you use it.